nhab/Flutter/README.md

 1. In Cmd , type "flutter doctor" ,It should give the information about flutter installation and what is missing

 .
 Flutter codes can be run and tesed rapidly in the browser **without need to install Android SDK tool chain or Android Studio**

-#### Installing VSCode Extentions
+## Creating a flutter project

-.
-Flutter ( by DartCode)
+#### Creating a flutter project using VSCode

-## Creating the first project
+1.Install Flutter ( by DartCode) Extention in vscode
-1. To open command palette in VSCode: Ctrl+shift+p or Menu>View> command palette
+2. To open command palette in VSCode: Ctrl+shift+p or Menu>View> command palette
-2. Type flutter and choose new project
+3. Type flutter and choose new project
-3. select a project type,select a Path and give a name for the project and accept to trust the created folder
+4. select a project type,select a Path and give a name for the project and accept to trust the created folder
-4. it will generate the project
+5. it will generate the project
-5. In the right hand of vscode`s status bar(footer),Choose chrome instead of Windows
+6. In the right hand of vscode`s status bar(footer),Choose chrome instead of Windows
-6. Press F5 to run the project
+7. Press F5 to run the project
-7. it will download needed files in first run and then runs the project.
+8. it will download needed files in first run and then runs the project.

-## Running dart file without a prject
+#### Running dart file without a prject
 1. close any folder and create a new file name something.dart
 2. copy following dart code in it and save:
 3.